thomas-to-bcheme/thomas-to-bcheme.github.io/README.md

 | **Resource Access** | Full VM (Filesystem, CLI, Docker) | HTTP Endpoint only (Serverless) |
 | **Overages** | N/A (Always free for public) | **None** (Hard stop at limit) |

+**The Bottleneck:** The platform imposes a hard limit of **100 deployments per rolling 24-hour period**.
+Exceeding this limit results in an immediate **"Deployment Block,"** preventing critical hotfixes and manual updates until the rolling window clears.

 ### The "Vercel-Pinger" Solution (Technical Hack)
 To bypass the Vercel scheduling limit, we utilize the **GitHub Action -> Vercel Webhook** pattern:
 1.  **Schedule:** Set GitHub Action.